reaching for support shouldn’t feel complicated.

 $80 to $325

-**Twenty percent of our appointments are reserved for clients who qualify for income-based reduced fees.
-These spots are limited, so we may not always have openings; our Care Coordinator can let you know what’s available or add you to our waitlist.
+As a commitment to serving our community, twenty percent of our appointments are reserved for reduced fees.
+These spots are limited and may not always be open, but our Care Coordinator, Clarissa, can share current availability or add you to our waitlist.

-We also know that even our reduced fees may still be out of reach for many people.
-If that’s the case, we encourage you to explore our therapy groups, which are designed to offer a more financially accessible path to care while still providing meaningful support and connection.
+We also know that our reduced fees will still be out of reach for many people.
+Our diverse therapy groups are designed to be a more financially accessible path to meaningful support and connection.

 Your access to care matters deeply to us, and we’re committed to helping you find a place where you can receive the support you deserve.